Sometimes a dude talks to a woman just to talk to a woman.

-You recognize the beauty in a woman’s eyes and it compels you kneel and propose.
+You recognize the beauty in a woman’s eyes and it compels you to kneel and propose.
 You hear it in your first-born daughter’s cries.
 They’re so overwhelming you cover your mouth with both hands the moment she’s born.

 It’s there as your baby’s cries subside.

-When her tiny hands find your finger and your familiar voice soothes her.
+It’s there when her tiny hands find your finger and your familiar voice soothes her.
 It’s seeing her mother’s beauty in her.
-It happens again in a second daughter born just as your world seems to crumble around you.
+It happens with a second daughter born just as your world seems to crumble around you.
 Your heart expands with the rebirth.

 The beauty of a woman, by age 32 …